Lev Yashin: Ice hockey career

-Yashin also played ice hockey (also as a goalie) and he won the Soviet Cup in March 1953.
+Yashin also played ice hockey (also as a goalie) and won the Soviet Cup in March 1953.
 He was even among the candidates for the country's ice hockey national team, but he stopped playing ice hockey in 1954 to concentrate on his football career.

 Quotes

 "What kind of a goalkeeper is the one who is not tormented by the goal he has allowed?
 He must be tormented!
 And if he is calm, that means the end.
 No matter what he had in the past, he has no future."